sonic-net/SONiC/doc/copp/CoPP Config and Management.md

 ## Proposed behaviour

-With the new proposal, the CoPP tables shall be loaded to Config DB instead of APP DB.
-The default CoPP json file shall be prebuilt to the image and loaded during initialization.
+With the new proposal, the CoPP tables shall be part of Config DB instead of APP DB.
+The default CoPP json file shall be prebuilt to the image and read during initialization.
 Any Config DB entries present shall be configured overwriting the default CoPP tables.
 This also ensures backward compatibility.
 At a high-level, the following are the expected changes:

 ### Schema Changes